TESTgroup-BNL/LeafGasExchange/vignettes/Simulation_of_leaf_conductance.md

-## Simulation of simple conductance values
+## Simulation of conductance knowing the photosynthesis rate

 It is possible to simulate the leaf water stomatal conductance using the function f.gs.
 The function allows to simulate different conductance models: the one from Ball et al. (1987) noted "BWB", the two versions from Medlyn et al. (2011), i.e. the USO model "USO" and the approximation of the USO model "USO_simpl" which is similar to previously published empirical models (such as the BWB model).
 A new version is also included which is nonlinear "Nonlinear".